For years, retailers have promised personalization.

 That's the shift AI makes possible - not more personalization, but better timing.

-And for ecommerce brands still relying on batch campaigns and next-day follow-ups, the window to adapt is narrowing fast.
+And for brands still relying on batch campaigns and next-day follow-ups, the window to adapt is narrowing fast.

 Sources